Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning from Unlabeled Videos and 3D-Shape Retrieval: Method

 where the rows of matrices $\mathbf{E}_1$ and $\mathbf{E}_2$ contain descriptors extracted with the extractor $e$ from keypoints in $K_1$ and $K_2$.
 The backpropagation expressions are quite elegant in this setting:

 where $\partial S_{e, \tau}(K_1, K_2)/\partial \mathbf{S}$ is straightforward to compute because $S_{e, \tau}$ contains only the standard components usually used in neural networks (see the definition, Equation \eqref{eq:bagsim}).
-The proposed computational steps can be implemented very efficiently in just a few hundred lines of Torch7 code.
-Another advantage of unit-length descriptors is that this greatly simplifies the selection of the threshold $\tau$ because the Euclidean distance between two descriptors falls in the $[0, 2]$ interval.
+The proposed computational steps can be implemented very efficiently in a few hundred lines of Torch code.
+Another advantage of unit-length descriptors is that this simplifies the selection of the threshold $\tau$: the Euclidean distance between two descriptors falls in the $[0, 2]$ interval (Equation \eqref{eq:edist}).

+We refer to the combination of equations \eqref{eq:bagsim}--\eqref{eq:smooth} as \textbf{Smoothed Keypoint-mAtching Ratio} (SKAR).
+We abbreviate the descriptors learned by propagating the gradient through this loss as SKAR descriptors.
+This notation is used in tables and graphs throughout the experimental part of the paper.

+\textbf{Hard-negative mining}.
+Some descriptor-learning methods (e.g., \cite{convdesc,l2net,hardnet}) incorporate a mechanism of finding the so-called hard negatives: non-matching patches that look sufficiently similar that the descriptor tends to confuse them for matching patches.
+The hypothesis is that the discriminative power of the descriptor increases when hard negatives are included in the learning process.
+Our method mines hard negatives when computing the similarity between $K$ and $K^-$ (the $\min$ operator from Equation \eqref{eq:bagmatch} takes care of this).
+However, $K^-$ contains only the keypoints extracted from a single non-matching image.
+The nature of annotated data is most of the time such that it is possible to generate a large number of negative bags for each $K$.
+This follows from the same reasoning that is used when mining hard negatives for learning descriptors in a strongly supervised manner.
+We propose to merge several negative bags into an \textit{augmented negative bag}:

+where each $K^-_j$ is one of the non-matching bags to $K$.
+In practice, the union in Equation \eqref{eq:hardnegs} goes only over a random subset of all possible negative bags due to computational and storage reasons.
+We conjecture that using $(K, K^+, K^-_*)$ in the learning process described in this section can improve the matching performance of the descriptor: since $K^-_*$ is larger than $K^-$, the $\min$ operator from Equation \eqref{eq:bagmatch} can extract "harder" non-matching keypoints.
+This hypothesis is investigated in sections \ref{sec:weakly-labeled} and \ref{sec:hpatches}.

-The next section provides experiments which show that the proposed learning procedure leads to good results.
+The following sections describe experiments which show that the proposed learning procedure leads to good results with various diverse keypoint extractors (SIFT/DoG \cite{sift}, SURF \cite{surf}, ORB \cite{orb,FAST}) and in several applications (image retrieval/matching, face verification, learning from unlabeled video signals, 3D-shape recognition).